 If you had a budget before your baby arrived, then you are well on your way to managing your money effectively.
 Now that there is going to be a baby in the mix, the numbers you originally had are more than likely to change, particularly in the long term.
 From feeding supplies to childcare, having a baby can be expensive but it doesn’t mean it should be impossible.
 Once you have your baby and start to get a sense of how much you are spending, sit down and make a new budget that accurately reflects your expenses.
 It will help you to see where your money is going, and you can keep better track of where there are cost-saving opportunities.

 Pay Your Bills Via Direct Debit

-Particularly in the first few weeks of your baby being born, you may find that your life is increasingly hectic and you will be juggling doctors’ appointments and a steady flow of visitors.
-This, combined with a lack of sleep and adjusting to a new routine, can make it all the more easy to forget to pay your bills.
+Particularly in the first few weeks of your baby being born, you may find that your life is increasingly hectic, and you will be juggling doctors’ appointments and a steady flow of visitors.
+This, combined with a lack of sleep and adjusting to a new routine, can make it easier to forget to pay your bills.
 All it takes is one missed bill payment to send your credit score spiralling.
 Your payment history counts for 35% of your overall credit score, so be sure to schedule your bills to come out automatically by setting up direct debits.
 It could make all the difference to your credit score and give you one less thing to organise and worry about.

 Don’t Overdo Your Baby Shopping

 When a baby is on the way, it can be all too easy to go on a baby shopping binge and buy all the clothes, toys, and accessories that shops are filled with nowadays.
 Try to differentiate between the necessities and things that are just added extras and remember that you will probably be gifted certain items by your friends and family anyway!
 For more handy tips, read: How To Save Money When Shopping For Your Baby.

 After you have reviewed your budget, now is the time to set up a savings account.
 You could set up an account for your baby, and set up a separate emergency savings account.